-With significant strategic consulting, system integration and customer-centric digital innovation capabilities, these acquisitions were made to complement CGI's proximity model and expertise across key sectors, including manufacturing, retail and government.
+With significant strategic consulting, system integration and customer-centric digital innovation capabilities, these acquisitions were made to complement CGI's proximity model and expertise across key sectors, including communications, retail, space and defense and government.

 2.5.
 IMPACT OF THE ADOPTION OF IFRS 16